dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 Determines the amount of memory PostgreSQL can use for maintenance operations such as creating indexes, running vacuum, adding foreign keys.
-Incresing this value might improve performance of index creation during the analytics generation processes.
+Increasing this value might improve performance of index creation during the analytics generation processes.

 ```properties